Xant3s/viavr-editor/code/README.md

 ## How to Run Unit Tests

+Currently, only the backend has unit tests. `electron-is-dev` is incompatible with unit tests.

 - Navigate to the `code` folder and run the following commands:
   - Run `npm install`
   - Run `npm test`